The Secret History of the Tally Stick

 and betaling.
 The Swedes use betala

-(pronounced tali) and taliad.
-Cornish has talas
+(pronounced tali) and taliad

 Very few economists even mention the humble tally.
 But their history tells us something about the nature of money, as both Alfred Mitchell Innes and David Graeber appreciated.
 It shows that the history of money is not solely about precious metals, notes or coins.
 The same point is still highly relevant today.
 Data collected in 2011 testify that about 90 percent of money in the US has no physical existence at all, it consisted of electronic account records held by banks.
 In the UK it is 97 per cent.
 Money is not primarily physical.
 It is a social relation between debtors and creditors.
 As Geoffrey Ingham observed, money is a “social technology.”
 It rests on sovereign power and is regulated by laws.
-It is informational and relational, depending on legal and political institutions.(2)
+It is informational and relational, depending on legal and political institutions.(3)

 All this is illustrated by the split tally.
 The sides of a twig of seasoned hazelwood or willow were shaved to create a square section along its length.
 Some tallies were as short as five inches.
 Later, partly due to inflation, some became much longer.
 Just as it had been done for tens of thousands of years before, notches were cut crosswise into one side of the stick, and sometimes into the opposite side as well.
 These notches could represent goods or amounts of money.
 Cuts and notches, of different widths, recorded amounts of money according to established conventions.
 The amounts in the agreement would also be recorded on the side of the tally in ink.

 It was then split along most of its length, dividing the notched side and its obverse into two separate pieces.
 One section at the end of the tally (without notches, for about an inch or more) remained intact.
 The result was two pieces of wood, one longer than the other, but both carrying the same notched records.
 There were helpful irregularities in the wood grain and its carving.
 The two pieces could be brought back together to verify the record of the agreed transaction.
 The irregularities helped to show that the two parts were authentically related.
 Fraud was difficult or impossible.
 Money is a duality – a debt and a credit, based on a relational agreement sanctioned by law.
-The tally stick was split to represent this.(3)
+The tally stick was split to represent this.(4)

 As shown below, a curved notch, about the width of a thumb, represented £100.
 To the right of this in the picture, a ”V” is incised.
 This represents £20.
 To the right of that, with “the width of a ripe barleycorn” is a notch representing £1.
 Two further notches to the right, of diminishing widths, represent 1 shilling and 1 penny respectively.
 The total value of the tally in the picture is £121 plus 1 shilling and 1 penny.

 The shorter part was called the foil or stub, the longer part was called the stock.
 The foil indicated an obligation to pay the stockholder.
 In accounting terms, it was a liability.
 The stock was the IOU given to the creditor.
 It had positive value – an asset for its legal owner.
-The legal contract that was recorded on the tally, followed by it being split, created a positive monetary value and a numerically equal negative amount, on two pieces of wood of negligible intrinsic worth.(4)
+The legal contract that was recorded on the tally, followed by it being split, created a positive monetary value and a numerically equal negative amount, on two pieces of wood of negligible intrinsic worth.(5)

 The money was not created out of physical stuff, but out of the legal and customary social arrangements that allowed the creation of debt and an expectation of its recovery.
 The stock could be sold to a third party, typically at a discount.
 The discount partly reflected the cost and difficulty of finding the debtor and enforcing payment.
 The tally stock is the etymological origin of financial stocks.